A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Valencia for Attractions, Food, Nightlife, and Beaches

 Kos is a great place to explore.
 It's also a great beach destination, too.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This island offers something for everyone.

 Valencia, a popular coastal city, is full of activities for travelers.
-People often spend their time relaxing at one of the resorts.
+Visiting the old town is also a must.
 Your budget might influence how long you stay.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.

 These are the overall average travel costs for the two destinations.